riatron8/riatron8.github.io/docs/02-Component-Selection/Component-Selection.md

   </tr>
 </table>

-**Choice**: Option 2: 1286-1213-ND
+**Choice**: Option 1: ALITOVE 12V 5A
-**Rationale**: This power supply provides the best current and voltage ratings for the motors, while remaining reasonably priced and having multiple suppliers to choose from.
+**Rationale**: The DC power jack connector and the ability to switch the connection type is the most useful, combined with being the cheapest option out of the potential choices.
+Additionally, the Amperage should be fine, as the motor should never stall in its intended application.